nclack/arithcode/README.md

   size_t countof_input, countof_output; // number of symbols in input and output buffer
   float *cdf=0;
   size_t nsym;                          // number of symbols in the input alphabet
-  // somehow load the data into input array cdf_build(&cdf,&nsym,input,countof_input);  // get the symbol statistics encode_u1_u8(                         // encode unsigned chars to a string of bits (1 bit per output symbol)
+  // somehow load the data into the input array cdf_build(&cdf,&nsym,input,countof_input);  // get the symbol statistics encode_u1_u8(                         // encode unsigned chars to a string of bits (1 bit per output symbol)
     (void**)&out,&countof_output,